getify/You-Dont-Know-JS/async & performance/ch1.md

 b; // 180
 ```

-Two outcomes from the same code means we still have non-determinism!
+Two outcomes from the same code means we still have nondeterminism!
 But it's at the function (event) ordering level, rather than at the statement ordering level (or, in fact, the expression operation ordering level) as it is with threads.
 In other words, it's *more deterministic* than threads would have been.

-As applied to JavaScript's behavior, this function-ordering non-determinism is the common term "race condition", as `foo()` and `bar()` are racing against each other to see which runs first.
+As applied to JavaScript's behavior, this function-ordering nondeterminism is the common term "race condition," as `foo()` and `bar()` are racing against each other to see which runs first.
 Specifically, it's a "race condition" because you cannot predict reliably how `a` and `b` will turn out.

 **Note:** If there was a function in JS which somehow did not have run-to-completion behavior, we could have many more possible outcomes, right?
 It turns out ES6 introduces just such a thing (see Chapter 4 "Generators"), but don't worry right now, we'll come back to that!